sts10/sts10.github.io/_posts/2020-09-30-making-a-word-list.markdown

 ## Cleaning the data to create a "raw" word list

 While there's tons of interesting information in these files, I didn't need a lot of it.
-Ideally I wanted to gives words like "finches" a singular, quantitative score to represent its "commonness".
+For example, I wanted to give words like "finches" -- regardless of its part of speech or various capitalizations -- a single, quantitative "score" to represent its "commonness".

 First, I arbitrarily decided to discard any data from before 1975 (though it would be fun to a make 1920s list?).
 Then for any and all years after 1975 I added up the total number of appearances of the word (second number) into one numerical score.
 I also collapsed capitalizations and parts of speech into one "word".